mappls-api/mappls-android-sdk/docs/v1.0.10/Place-Picker.md

 7. `mapMinZoom(Double)`: To set minimum zoom level of the map
 8. `includeSearch(Boolean)`: To provide opions for search locations
-9. `searchPlaceOption(PlaceOptions)`: To set all the properties of search widget ​
+9. `searchPlaceOption(PlaceOptions)`: To set all the properties of search widget

+### Premium Feature
+The Place Picker widget has the capability to showcase certain premium features if they are provisioned within your project, like:

+#### Highlighting a Building
+If the selected point on the map falls within a building, then Mappls Place Picker can also highlight the said building on the map.
+This visualization's color palette is configurable within the Mappls Map SDK.

+In order to access this feature, please contact API support as well as your Business relationship manager.

+Also, you need to use below properties to use this feature:
+1. `buildingFootprintsEnabled(Boolean)` : To display Building Foot Print of place picker area
+2. `buildingAppearanceFillColor(String)`: To set the footprint background color
+3. `buildingAppearanceFillOpacity(Double)`:To set the footprint background color opacity
+4. `buildingAppearanceStrokeOpacity(Double)`:To set the footprint Stroke opacity color
+5. `buildingAppearanceStrokeWidth(Integer)`: To set the footprint Stroke Width
+6. `buildingAppearanceStrokeColor(String)`: To set the footprint Line Stroke Color ​

 ##  Get Result